Wills

-A will is a legal document that declares the name(s) of person(s) that are named to manage an individual’s estate.
+A will is a legal document that declares the person or people that are named to manage an individual’s estate.
 The declaration also provides for the distribution of that individual’s property at death.
-In layman’s verbiage, a will states how a person’s assets (real estate and personal) are to be divided after death.
+In layman’s terms, a will states how a person’s assets (real estate and personal) are to be divided after death.

-When the courts speak of “Real Property”, it is referring to:
+When the court speaks of Real Property, it is referring to:

 • Land